rucio/documentation/docs/rucio-server-ubuntu.md

     $grid-proxy-init

-or (as is the case in the EISCAT local install, to allow authentication to dCache storage with VO attributes)
+or (in case you also have to transfer Virtual Organization attributes)

     $voms-proxy-init --voms <my.vo>:/<my>/<group>/Role=<my-role>

+This will ask for the password of your user key, and write a temporary short-lived certificate file to the /tmp filesystem.

-Next, either set certificate and user details in **rucio.cfg** [clients] section, or
+Next, either set these certificate and user details in **rucio.cfg** [clients] section, or

     $export X509_USER_PROXY=/tmp/x509up_u<nnnn>